Silasveyren-55/scammer-simulator/TESTING_GUIDE.md

 ## Conclusion

-This comprehensive testing guide ensures the **Scammer Simulator** is production-ready, secure, and performs reliably.
+This comprehensive testing guide ensures the **Sentinel Test Suite** is production-ready, secure, and performs reliably.
 Follow all sections to validate the tool before deployment.

 **Last Updated:** October 2025